Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="change-description"></a>
 ### changeDescription

 With this function you can change the description of a shortcut.
-Simply pass the name or ID of a shortcut as the first parameter and the new description as the second one.
-You can also pass an empty string as the first parameter to target the current shortcut.
+Simply pass the name or ID of a shortcut as the first argument and the new description as the second one.
+You can also pass an empty string as the first argument to target the current shortcut.

 ```js
 changeDescription('My Shortcut', 'New Description');